OPT Frequently Asked Questions

 Contact your ISSS advisor immediately if you fail to submit your application on time; and, submit the "I-20 Update/Replacement Request" e-form in ISSS Link to obtain a new OPT I-20 with a new OPT recommendation if you are eligible.

-Create a myUSCIS account and refer to the Online I-765 Guide for tips for completing the online I-765 OPT application. - What documents do I submit with my online I-765 OPT application?
+Create a myUSCIS account and refer to the Online I-765 Guide for tips for completing the online I-765 OPT application.

 Prepare digital files of all the required documents listed in the "Document Checklist" section of the ISSS webpage here and refer to the Online I-765 Guide for file format requirements.